-Step 7: Go back over the edges and fully tape them.
+Step 7: Go back over the lid and fully tape all un-taped edges.
 This makes the wrapping job last longer through many years of kids ripping the lids off on Christmas morning.

 Step 8: Repeat all the steps with the bottom of the box.

 That’s how to wrap a box- pretty simple, huh?

 However, if you’re thinking you couldn’t do a “perfect job” of this, here’s my full reveal:

 This is the obviously imperfect edge on the inside of the bottom of the box.
 I’m here to tell you that on Christmas morning, NO ONE cares about this, so I don’t either.
 I’m just happy to get them covered and cannot be bothered with making all the edges even.

 See?
 It looks great from the outside, and that’s what matters (well, only for boxes- it’s just the opposite with people, isn’t it?)

 So go forth and wrap a box…permanently and with confidence!